min2ha/ukwa-site/content/target/26123/index.en.md

   "subject": "UK General Election 2015"
 }

-# Republic: Will you ask your candidates to support the Republic Manifesto?

 Republic is a British republican pressure group advocating the replacement of the United Kingdom's monarchy with an elected head of state.
 It is a member organisation of Common Cause and the Alliance of European Republican Movements and is currently the only organisation solely campaigning for a republican constitution for Britain.